kiddae/ImageColorizer/README.md

 It's a Python module and a CLI tool that you can easily use to colorize wallpapers for them to fit a colorscheme.
 Currently supports importing colorschemes from the currently set `Xresources` variables and `colorer` (my [colorscheme management engine](https://github.com/ngynLk/colorer)).

+It can use two different algorithms:
++ "classic" algorithm, goes through each pixel and replaces it with the right color from the colorscheme
++ average algorithm, calculates the average color of each pixel before.
+This one gives smoother and better results in some cases.

 Using the OneDark colorscheme:

 ![Colorscheme](Demo/Onedark.png)